arrai-innovations/circleci-orbs/README.md

 ## Publishing Orbs

 There are a few things to keep in mind when publishing new Orbs to the registry.
 Orbs are to be published using [semver](https://devhints.io/semver).
 Versioning is taken care of automatically by specifying one of *patch*, *minor*, or *major* when publishing.
-Publishing a new release requires that a dev version be promoted to release stat.
+Publishing a new release works by promoting a previously published dev version.
 Since references to Orbs are versioned, a new release has no impact on existing project configurations or Orbs.

 In order to publish Orbs to the registry, install the [circleci](https://circleci.com/docs/2.0/creating-orbs/#installing-the-cli-for-the-first-time) CLI application.
 Run `circleci setup` to configure the tool once installed.